Indiana University - Bloomington - Paul H. O'Neill School of Public and Environmental Affairs

 - STEM: Technology Policy Fellow: Congressional Hispanic Caucus Institute

 - Presidential Management Fellow: Department of Housing and Urban Development

 - Corporate & Foundation Relations Manager: Teach for America

 2 years (or 2.5 years for Dual MPA-MSES)

-Apply by our priority application deadline of February 1 and check the Returned Peace Corps Volunteer box on your SPEA Departmental Questions to be considered for a Peace Corps Paul D. Coverdell Fellowship.
-Admission decisions are offered 2-3 weeks after completion of application, with Fellowship offers being distributed in March.
+When submitting your online application, please select Peace Corps in the Questions section of the application to be considered for a Peace Corps Paul D. Coverdell Fellowship.
+Admission decisions are offered 2-3 weeks after completion of the application, with Fellowship offers being distributed at a separate time.

 We also offer an online MPA program.
-However, Coverdell Fellows must be enrolled full-time in SPEA's residential program.
+However, Coverdell Fellows must be enrolled full-time in O’Neill's residential program.